MCM Comic Con London

 The MCM Comic Con London (formerly known as the London Movies, Comics, and Media Expo, London MCM Expo, and MCM London Comic Con) is a speculative fiction fan convention held at ExCel London twice yearly since 2002, usually on the last weekend in May and October.
-The convention primarily focuses on comic books, video games, sci-fi, cosplay, anime and popular media.
+The convention primarily focuses on comic books, films, TV shows, video games, sci-fi, fantasy, cosplay, anime, manga and other popular media.

 History

 The London Movies, Comics, and Media Expo was founded in early 2001 by Paul Miley (ScifiShows) and Bryan Cooney (Wolf Events).

 The convention is held twice each year, usually on the last full weekend of May and October.
 There have occasionally been exceptions to this, such as May 2009.

-The event started as a single day and expanded to run across three days, attracting attendance and involvement of representatives from Universal Studios, Twentieth Century Fox, MVM Entertainment, Manga Entertainment, All the Anime, Marvel Comics, and NEO magazine.
+The first event was over two days; Saturday 18th and Sunday 19th May 2002.
+In 2003 the Expo expanded to two events per year; one in May and another in October.
+In 2010 the event expanded to three days attracting attendance and involvement of representatives from Universal Studios, Twentieth Century Fox, MVM Entertainment, Manga Entertainment, All the Anime, Marvel Comics, and NEO magazine.

 The Movie Comic Media (MCM) Expo Group organises the London, Birmingham, the Midlands, Ireland, Northern Ireland, Belfast, Manchester, Liverpool, Scotland, Stockholm, Malmö, Copenhagen, Belgium, and Hannover MCM Comic Cons.
 On 23 October 2017, ReedPop acquired MCM and all of its events throughout the UK.

 Due to the COVID-19 pandemic, the October 2020 MCM London Comic Con was cancelled.
 It returned on 22–24 October 2021 with new safety measures in place.

 Show features

 Exhibit hall

-The MCM London Comic Con has a large floor-space for dealer stands and exhibitors which include media companies such as film studios and TV stations.
-There is also a theatre space that includes a large stage with projection monitors on either side and seating for approximately 1,000.
+The MCM London Comic Con has a large floor-space for dealer stands and exhibitors, which include media companies such as film studios and TV stations.
+There is also a theatre space that includes a large stage with projection monitors on either side and seating for approximately 1,000 people.

 Guests

-Guests from popular media are commonly invited to the show.
+Guests from popular media are commonly invited to the convention.
 They take part for a variety of reasons.
-Often, this is to promote their latest product or production whether it be movie, TV or print.
-Sometimes it can be to raise awareness and funds for a charity or cause important to them.
+Often, this is to promote their latest product or production whether it be film, TV or print.
+Sometimes, it can be to raise awareness and funds for a charity or cause important to them.
 It is common to see television and film personalities selling autographs and interacting with their fans both in person and on stage during question and answer sessions.
-Along with panels, seminars and workshops with comic book professionals, there are previews of upcoming television and feature films, and portfolio review sessions with video game companies.
+Along with panels, seminars and workshops with comic book professionals, there are previews of upcoming television shows and feature films, and portfolio review sessions with video game companies.

 Autographs

-The event also includes an autograph area where big names in movies and TV sign items for the public.
+The event also includes an autograph area where high-profile guests from films, TV shows and other works of popular media sign items for the public.